COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 - Elevator capacity limits will be posted on all elevator doors; and

-- Seating near refreshment area(s) will be designed to ensure that social distancing is maintained while eating and drinking.
+- Designated seating for eating and drinking will be designed to ensure that social distancing is maintained while eating and drinking.

 Signage will be posted to encourage personal hygiene habits, such as: